HWLowy/HWLowy/README.md

 - 👋 Hi, I’m @HWLowy
-- 👀 I’m interested in AI (and AGI) for advancing human conciousness - through coaching learners to see and understand there thinking, and no longer be held back by it...opening to innate human potential.
+- 👀 I’m creating an AI (and AGI) who will facilitate the advancement of human conciousness - through a form of dialogue that mentors/coaches people to discover new deeply impactful learning curves that elevate consciousness.
+An AI system that guides people to growing beyond being reactive and arrested to the content of their self-created inner experience...opening to innate human potential.
 Opening the door to higher levels of conciousness and potential looks critical to me as we embark, as a species, into this exponential age we are currently expeiencing.

 - 🌱 I’m currently learning ...anything and everything related to AI - computer science, advanced mathematics, rudimentary data science, algorithms...